About Lara's Spanish Hub

 I look forward to meeting you and sharing my language and my culture with you.

-Our lessons are carefully resourced and planned, and we have a passion for incorporating the most creative and innovative materials and activities to ensure our students have fun while learning.
-While we adopt the most effective language teaching methodologies, we also take into account our students’ different learning styles and needs.
+Our lessons are carefully planned and resourced, and we love incorporating creative, engaging and practical materials to make learning Spanish enjoyable.
+While we use effective language teaching methodologies, we also take into account our students’ different learning styles, goals and needs.